Inclusion

 Economic Development

-During my tenure, the county has launched the Water Tower innovation center, the Rowen project, purchased Gwinnett Place Mall, and managed our investment in our OFS and Tennis Center properties.
+During my tenure, the county has launched the Water Tower innovation center, the Rowen project, purchased Gwinnett Place Mall, several properties at Park Place, and managed our investment in our OFS and Tennis Center properties.

 Communications